ansible-lockdown/RHEL7-STIG/doc/source/faq.rst

   option to opt out or opt in for most configurations depending on how their environments are configured.

+.. _system_applicability_ref_label:

 Which systems are covered?
 --------------------------------------------------------

-The ansible-hardening role provides security hardening for physical servers running the following Linux distributions:
+This role and the STIG guidance it implements are fully applicable to servers (physical or virtual) and containers running the following Linux distributions:

+* Red Hat Enterprise Linux 7
 * CentOS 7

+The plan is for this role to be functional for servers (physical or virtual) and containers running the following Linux distributions:

-* Debian 8 Jessie
+* Debian 8 Jessie **NOT YET FUNCTIONAL**
-* Fedora 27
+* Fedora 27 **NOT YET FUNCTIONAL**
-* openSUSE Leap 42.2 and 42.3
+* openSUSE Leap 42.2 and 42.3 **NOT YET FUNCTIONAL**
-* Red Hat Enterprise Linux 7 *(partial automated test coverage)*
-* SUSE Linux Enterprise 12 (*experimental*)
+* SUSE Linux Enterprise 12 **NOT YET FUNCTIONAL**
-* Ubuntu 16.04 Xenial
+* Ubuntu 16.04 Xenial (*deprecated see* `Ansible Lockdown Ubuntu STIG`_)

-The OpenStack gating system tests the role against each of these distributions regularly except for Red Hat Enterprise Linux 7, since it is a non-free Linux distribution.
-CentOS 7 is very similar to Red Hat Enterprise Linux 7 and the existing test coverage for CentOS is very thorough.
+.. _Ansible Lockdown Ubuntu STIG: https://github.com/ansible/ansible-lockdown

+The role is tested against each distribution to ensure that tasks run properly.
+For Red Hat Enterprise Linux 7 and CentOS 7 the role is tested to ensure it runs, it is idempotent, and OpenSCAP is used to run a compliance scan after the role is applied to test compliance with the STIG standard.

 Which systems are not covered?
 ------------------------------

-The containers that run various OpenStack services on physical servers in OpenStack-Ansible deployments are currently out of scope and are not changed by the role.

-Virtual machines that are created within the OpenStack environment are also not affected by this role, although this role could be applied within those VM's if a deployer chooses to do so.
+This role will run properly against a container (docker or other), however this is not recommended and is only really useful during the development and testing of this role (ie most CI systems provide containers and not full VMs), so this role must be able to run on and test against containers.

+Again for those in the back...applying this role against a container in order to secure it is generally a *BAD* idea.
+You should be applying this role to your container hosts and then using other hardening guidance that is specific to the container technology you are using (docker, lxc, lxd, etc)